-Each director nominee, other than Mr. Mitchell, serves as a current director of the Company and attended at least 75% of all meetings of the board of directors and each committee on which he or she sat during 2020.
+Each director nominee serves as a current director of the Company and attended at least 75% of all meetings of the board of directors and each committee on which he or she sat or was eligible to sit in during 2021.
+Christopher Mitchell was appointed to our board on June 22, 2021, and Vikram Somaya was appointed to our board on October 7, 2021.

 We believe that it is necessary for each of our directors to possess qualities, attributes, and skills that contribute to a diversity of views and perspectives among the directors and enhance the overall effectiveness of the board of directors.
-As described on page 30 of this proxy under "Nominating Committee - Guidelines for Selecting Director Nominees," the nominating committee of our Board considers all factors it deems relevant when evaluating prospective candidates or current members of our Board for nomination to our Board, as prescribed in the committee's written charter and established guidelines and the Company's corporate governance guidelines.
+As described below under "Nominating and Governance Committee - Guidelines for Selecting Director Nominees," the nominating and governance committee of our Board considers all factors it deems relevant when evaluating prospective candidates or current members of our Board for nomination to our Board, as prescribed in the committee's written charter and established guidelines and the Company's corporate governance guidelines.
 All of our directors bring to the Board leadership experience derived from past service.
 They also all bring a diversity of views and perspectives derived from their individual experiences working in a range of industries and occupations, which provide our Board, as a whole, with the skills and expertise that reflect the needs of the Company.
-The following skills matrix shows the diverse range of experience our current directors provide to our Company.
+The following skills matrix shows the diverse range of experience our current directors provide to our Company:

 Qualifications Experience

 Executive Leadership Public Company Director Audit Committee Financial Expert (1) Finance Law M&A Media & Entertainment Industry Experience

-William J. Rouhana, Jr 1 1 1 1 1
+William J. Rouhana, Jr. 1 1 1 1 1

-Scott W. Seaton 1 1 1 1 1
+Christopher Mitchell 1 1 1 1

 Amy L. Newmark 1 1 1 1 1

-Fred M. Cohen 1 1
+Fred M. Cohen 1 1 1

 Cosmo DeNicola 1 1 1 1 1

 Martin Pompadur 1 1 1 1 1

 Christina Weiss Lurie 1 1

 Diana Wilkin 1 1

+Vikram Somaya 1 1 1